Shrek 2 (video game): GameCube, PlayStation 2, and Xbox versions

-Game Boy Advance version:
+Game Boy Advance version

 This version is a side-scroller with graphics resembling the Donkey Kong Country series, developed by Vicarious Visions.
-The game is separated into five chapters with a bonus level if the player collects all of the coins in each level.
+The game is separated into five books (worlds), each with five chapters (levels).
 The story of the game is a compressed version of the movie it is based on.
 The playable characters are Shrek, Donkey, Puss in Boots, Human Shrek and Gingerbread Man, each with their own unique set of skills.

 Development

-Shrek 2 was created by Luxoflux and KnowWonder and published by Activision in 2004.
-The game is based on the film Shrek 2 by DreamWorks.
-TDK Mediactive announced the game at E3 in May 2003.
-Later that same year, TDK was acquired by Take-Two Interactive, resulting in losing the license to make Shrek games.
-Shortly after Activision announced in December that they would be working with DreamWorks to develop and publish video games based on the upcoming Shrek 2 movie, before they released the first trailer for the game in Spring of 2004.
+The game was first announced at E3 2003 in May that year, as a co-publishing collaboration between Activision and TDK Mediactive, the then-current video game license holder for the Shrek franchise, with Luxoflux announced to be developing the title.
+In December 2003, Take-Two Interactive purchased the North American operations of TDK Mediactive and rebranded them as Take-Two Licensing.
+With this, Activision terminated their publishing deal with TDK and instead announced a new partnership with DreamWorks for the Shrek license instead.
+Shortly after Activision announced that they would continue to work with DreamWorks to develop and publish several video games based on the upcoming movie, before they released the first trailer for the game in Spring of 2004.

 Two versions of the game were released for the PC; one developed by KnowWonder for younger audiences using Unreal Engine 2, and the other a port of the original console release under the title Shrek 2: Team Action which was developed by Beenox.

 The score for the game was composed by Kevin Manthei and Kevin Riepl.
 The soundtrack album consists of 58 tracks with over 65 minutes of score.
 It was released on May 6, 2004, by KMM Productions.